rfhb/ctrdata/README.md

 The package `ctrdata` provides functions for retrieving (downloading) information on clinical trials from public registers, and for aggregating and analysing such information.
 It can be used for the European Union Clinical Trials Register ("EUCTR", https://www.clinicaltrialsregister.eu/) and for ClinicalTrials.gov ("CTGOV", https://clinicaltrials.gov/).
 Development of `ctrdata` started mid 2015 and was motivated by the wish to understand trends in designs and conduct of trials and their availability for patients.
 The package is to be used within the [R](https://www.r-project.org/) system.

-Last edit 2018-09-15 for version 0.12, which newly provides to add personal annotations to records retrieved from a register, for later use in analysis.
+Last edit 2018-12-15 for version 0.12.1, with bug fixes and new features:

+* to add personal annotations to records when being retrieved from a register (new options `annotate.text` and `annotate.mode` for function `ctrLoadQueryIntoDb()`), for later use in analysis, and
+* to retrieve synonyms of active substances to better find trials (function `ctrFindActiveSubstanceSynonyms()`).

 Main features: